SROSWALDO/SROSWALDO/README.md

 # Hi, I'm Oswaldo 👋

 ## About Me
 I'm a passionate Full Stack developer with an innovative mindset.
-I enjoy working in teams and am constantly learning new technologies to enhance my skills and add value to my projects.
+I enjoy working in teams and am constantly learning new technologies to enhance my skills and add value to my projects🌟

 ## Skills and Technologies
 - **Frontend**: HTML, CSS3, React, NextJs, Redux